Be witness of a music story that started with a childhood dream!

 One day, when such a life became unbearable I made a “jump” to the country, where I always wished to live.
 Not even the country, but the city – New York.

-As by that time I wasn’t really playing at all, I landed in New York City without a guitar, with only a small bag of a few clothes, in a straight costume without a tie, just one week after 9/11.
+By that time I wasn’t really playing at all, I landed in New York City without a guitar, with only a small bag of a few clothes, in a straight costume without a tie, just one week after 9/11.
 By the way, it was the last time I did wear a costume like that.

 Both for those who were present in September 2001 in New York City and for those from all over the world this date marked a new era for humanity.